ASTER: Natural and Multi-language Unit Test Generation with LLMs: Our Approach

-The preprocessing phase performs static analysis of the application to gather all the context that an LLM might require to generate unit tests for Java and Python.
+\paragraph{Preprocessing} The preprocessing phase performs static analysis of the application to collect relevant context that an LLM might require to generate unit tests.
 The key objective of this stage is to gather all the necessary information pertaining to the focal method and its broader context within the application.
 This information is used to populate fields \circled{1} and \circled{2} of the prompt template shown in Figure~\ref{fig:prompting-templates}.
 In this section, we discuss the preprocessing steps for Java and how those steps help construct a prompt for the LLM.

-\bi \item[~]\textit{Testing scope.}~ The first step in the preprocessing phase identifies the testing scope given a Java class under test (i.e., the focal class) $f_c$.
+\bi \item[~]\textit{Testing scope.}~ The first step in the preprocessing phase identifies the testing scope given a Java focal class $f_c$.
 The testing scope lists the set of focal methods to be targeted for test generation.
 This set consists of (1) public, protected, and package-visibility methods declared in $f_c$ and (2) any inherited method implementations from an abstract super class of $f_c$.
 The set excludes inherited methods from a non-abstract super class as those methods are targeted for test generation in the context of their declaring class as the focal class.
 If $f_c$ is an abstract class, the testing scope consists of static methods, if any, declared in $f_c$.
 The focal class and method are used to populate part \circled{d} of the test-generation prompt.

 \item[~]\textit{Relevant constructors.}~\aster next identifies the relevant constructors for a focal method so that their signatures can be specified to the LLM, enabling it to create required objects for invoking the focal method.
 The relevant constructors for a focal method $m$ include the constructors of the focal class (if $m$ is a virtual method), along with the constructors of the each formal parameter type of $m$, considering application types only (i.e., ignoring library types).
 The analysis is done transitively for the formal parameter types of each identified constructor, thus ensuring that the LLM prompt includes comprehensive context information about how to create instances of application types that may be needed for testing $m$.
-The discovered constructors are used to populate part \circled{a} of the test-generation prompt in~\cref{fig:prompting-templates}.
+The discovered constructors are used in the test-generation prompt (\cref{fig:prompting-templates}~\circled{a}).